ninaobiar/website/content/en/outreach.md

 ## Creating community

 ##
-Another passion of mine is to foster an environment of curiosity and excitement in science.
+Another passion of mine is to foster an environment of curiosity and excitement in science:

 ### at McGill